yale-mgt-858-spring-2021/sql-joins-starter/00-all_orders/README.md

+In this assignment, we will be working with the `gift_store` schema which contains the following tables: `purchase_items`, `products` `purchases`, and `users`

+You are an employee at the gift store that maintains this database.
+Management has an upcoming meeting and wants us to conduct a few analyses.

 A management report requires us to list certain purchase information along with the email address of the user making the purchase.
 Please `JOIN` the `purchases` table with the `users` table to produce an